+Project Impact

+Criteria Possible Points (30 max)

-- The benefit of the project on the target audience. - A solution that is appropriate to address the identified need of the targeted population.
+Describes the benefit of the project on the target audience.
+10

+Describes a solution that is appropriate to address the identified need of the targeted population.
+20

 Project Implementation

+Criteria Possible Points (30 max)

+Provides a detailed description of the activities to be performed from the 10